-I loved how Loretta’s tree included a fun color lesson, the only catch was the project needed to start with a nice and neat grid.
-Older students might be able to make their own, but younger ones really needed to skip that step so they could start right in with their tree.
+I loved how Loretta’s tree included a fun color lesson about warm and color colors.
+The only catch was the project needed to start with getting a background grid on the paper.
+Older students might be able to make their own, but younger ones would probably struggle with making one with that many straight lines.

 Good news!
 My PDF download includes a full size sample, step-by-step tutorial AND a grid template on page 3.
 Students can use all that saved time for neat coloring of all those boxes.
-The more solid they are, the nicer their finished grid looks.
+The neater and more colorful they are, the nicer the finished tree looks.

 How to Draw a Grid Tree